cnrancher/autok3s/README.md

 - `--master`: To specify the number of master nodes that you want to create or add.
 - `--worker`: To specify the number of worker nodes that you want to create or add.

-`-p` or `--provider` parameter has the following options:

-- `-p alibaba` or `--provider alibaba`: To specify Alibaba as cloud provider.
-- `-p tencent` or `--provider tencent`: To specify Tencent as cloud provider.
-- `-p aws` or `--provider aws`: To specify AWS as cloud provider.

 ## Quick Start

 The commands below can create a K3s cluster on Alibaba ECS.